 - 1/4 teaspoon coarse salt

 - 1/2 stick unsalted butter, melted

-Make the cake: Preheat oven to 350 degrees, with rack in center position.
+Cake: Preheat oven to 350 degrees, with rack in center position.
 Coat two 9-inch square cake pans with cooking spray, and line with parchment, leaving an overhang on 2 sides.
 Stir together rhubarb and 1 cup sugar; set aside to macerate.

-Whisk together flour, bak ing powder, and salt.
+Whisk together flour, baking powder, and salt.
 Beat together butter, remaining cup sugar, and the lemon zest until light and fluffy.
 Beat in eggs, 1 at a time, then beat in vanilla.
 Beat in flour mixture in 2 additions, alternating with sour cream, beginning and ending with flour mixture.

-Make the crumb topping: Stir together flour, brown sugar, and salt.
+Crumb topping: Stir together flour, brown sugar, and salt.
 Add melted butter; stir to combine.

 Divide batter between pans.
 Top with rhubarb mixture, and sprinkle with crumb topping.
 Bake until golden on top and cooked through, about 1 hour 5 minutes.
 Let cool completely in pans on wire racks, then lift cakes from pans using parchment.
 Remove parchment.
 Before serving, cut buckle into 2-inch squares.